Smatek1001/AI_DnD/Characters/PCs/Vaelin_Shadowleaf.md

 * **Misc Notes:** Vaelin has proficiency in Dex and Wis, instead of the usual Dex and Int for a Rogue.
 * **Session Notes:**
 	* Remember Miri, Pip, and Grol.
 Get revenge on them for stealing the Ratlings' medicine box.
+	* Campaign Day 4: Successfully retrieved the Seed of Whispering Willows from Elmsworth's cottage with Lirael.
+Prepared disguise components.
+Studied 'The Faceless Art'.
+	* Still need to select two 1st-level Warlock spells.

 ## VIII.
 Character Aspirations & Future Goals